rodrigo-r-martins/car_dealership_database/README.md

 The team was assigned to design and develop a database to enable a car dealership to manage its business.

-We had to complete 8 chapters which includes creating forms, creating database dictionary, design the ER diagram as a model for the database, developing the database using MySQL/Oracle, using the database to query reports using SQL, creating triggers, granting privileges to users, creating audit trail triggers and planning the distribution of the database.
+We had to complete 8 chapters which include the following tasks: creating forms, creating database dictionary, design the ER diagram as a model for the database, developing the database using MySQL/Oracle, using the database to query reports using SQL, creating triggers, granting privileges to users, creating audit trail triggers and planning the distribution of the database.